Welcoming unpretentious country house hotel with acres of grounds and great food”

 - WiFi in Main House only

-Most evenings there's a 3-course seasonally changing a la carte menu for dinner, packed with flavour and interest.
+It's a 3-course seasonally changing a la carte menu for dinner, packed with flavour and interest.
 It could be flame-touched trout with golden beet salad or fresh crab to begin, or monkfish on the bone or dry aged Hereford steak as mains.
 There's always a vegetarian dish of the day as well as gluten free options and a range of desserts.
 Teas and coffee, and well-selected wines round off the meal.

 If dining out, try Mary Ann’s in Castletownsend, or The Church Restaurant in Skibbereen.

 - Chef on request